-Introduction: Puggles are cross-breed dog that is known for being both adorable and lovable.
+Introduction: Puggles are cross-breed dogs known for being adorable and lovable.
 But where do Puggles come from?
 What’s the story behind this popular hybrid dog breed?

 In this blog post, we’ll take a closer look at the origins of Puggles and what makes them so special.
 So, whether you’re a proud Puggle owner or just thinking about adding one to your family, read on for some interesting facts about these furry friends!

-The Puggle is a relatively recent dog breed that is a cross between a beagle and a pug.
+The Puggle is a relatively recent cross breed between a beagle and a pug.
 It is not a purebred dog.
 The Puggle was the forerunner of the cross-breeding movement known as “designer dogs.”
-Wallace Havens, a dog breeder, created the Puggles in the 1980s in the state of Wisconsin.
+Wallace Havens, a dog breeder, created the Puggles in the 1980s in Wisconsin.

-He was well-versed in both Pugs and Beagles, and he considered that the main attributes and traits of both dog breeds were highly desirable and that when combined, they would form an excellent family pet.
+He was well-versed in both Pugs and Beagles, and he considered that the main attributes and traits of both dog breeds were highly desirable and that, when combined, they would form an excellent family pet.
 When the first litter was born, no one could resist the mix of floppy hound-like ears, wrinkled foreheads, and extraordinarily large, expressive eyes.

-Because the Puggle is a hybrid, some Puggles have more Beagle-like features and some have more Pug-like features, while breeding this designer dog, it truly depends on the dominance of particular genes of the parents.
+The Puggle is a hybrid, and some Puggles have more Beagle-like features, and some have more Pug-like features; while breeding this designer dog, it truly depends on the dominance of particular genes of the parents.